flavienbwk/book-devops/eng/README.md

 Within a software factory, technologies such as _GitLab Runners_, _GitHub Actions_, or services like [_Circle CI_](https://circleci.com) are used to execute continuous integration tasks.

-### Continuous Deployment (CD)
+### Continuous deployment (CD)

-Continuous deployment (_continuous deployment_ or _CD_ in English) is a DevOps practice that allows the triggering of administrative actions or the deployment and updating of software in production.
+Continuous deployment (CD) is a DevOps practice that allows the triggering of administrative actions or the deployment and updating of software in production.
 The triggering is not necessarily automated, but the applied actions are coded.
 This means they are predictable, traceable, and replicable.
 This reduces the time to provide a new feature to its users, minimizing manual intervention and the risk of errors by administrators.

-This practice aligns with the principle of "continuous delivery" (_continuous delivery_ in English), which encompasses steps prior to deployment.
+This practice aligns with the principle of "continuous delivery", which encompasses steps prior to deployment.
 For instance, publishing the binaries or images of the software's latest version, or creating the latest _release_ of the project in the software factory.

 Most of the time, continuous deployment pipelines are technically similar to continuous integration pipelines.
 For example, they replay tasks from continuous integration pipelines before deploying the software.
 However, they might require more specific parameters, such as environment variables or secrets (e.g., _Hashicorp Vault_, _Akeyless_, _Keywhiz_, _Conjur_).
 Indeed, deployed software often relies on environment variables to run correctly on a target infrastructure.

 It is common to encounter different qualification/pre-production (_staging_) and production environments.
 These validate the proper functioning of software before its production release.
-Continuous deployment pipelines automate all or part of this process, optionally adding _smoke tests_ or functional tests (see chapter "[Test-Driven Development](#test-driven-development)").
+Continuous deployment pipelines automate all or part of this process, optionally adding _smoke tests_ or functional tests (see chapter "[Test-driven development](#test-driven-development)").

 Initially, the goal is to at least automate the update of your software in production.
 You can do this similarly to continuous integration pipelines, using _GitLab Runners_ or _GitHub Actions_.